calculix/cae/README.md

 # CalculiX CAE

 GUI/pre-processor for CalculiX CrunchiX.
 Very simple, lightweight, free and open source.
+It is implied that you have already created geometry and generated mesh in some other software like Salome-platform.

-Is based on CalculiX 2.15 keywords hierarchy.
+Program is based on CalculiX 2.15 keywords hierarchy.
 Written in Python3.
 Implements PyQt5 and VTK.

 <br/><br/>

-# Info for contributors
+# Info for developers

-Install QT designer
+To contribute first install vtk, PyQt5 and QT designer:

+    pip3 install vtk
+    pip3 install PyQt5
     sudo apt install qttools5-dev-tools

-Good examples for getting started with VTK in Python:
+Some examples for getting started with VTK in Python:

     https://lorensen.github.io/VTKExamples/site/Python/